rabobank19/CustomerStatementProcessor/README.md

 ## Running the application

-   To test the application a REST client like POSTMAN is required.
+   * To test the application a REST client like POSTMAN is required.

-   For uploading a single file choose POST and the following url http://localhost:8080/uploadfile For choosing the payload choose form-data option in POSTMAN - give the key as 'file' and click the 'choose files' button to select a single file.
+   * For uploading a single file choose POST and the following url http://localhost:8080/uploadfile
+   * For choosing the payload choose form-data option in POSTMAN - give the key as 'file' and click the 'choose files' button to select a single file and sent.
-   To select multiple files give url as http://localhost:8080/uploadMultipleFiles the key as 'files'
+   * To select multiple files give url as http://localhost:8080/uploadMultipleFiles the key as 'files'